farfar336/Activity-Logger/README.md

 **About**

-A website that keeps track of exercise description, duration, & date for each user.
+A website that keeps track of activity description, duration, & date for each user.
 Can add, edit, and delete entries

 Technologies used: JavaScript, HTML, React, Node.js, VS code, MongoDB, Insomnia